januff/stepzen-spotify-knowledge/remix.md

 **Trick 1: Plug in any GraphQL endpoint**

-Jamie Barton I credit with the basic template I’m swiping here: [Working with Remix, GraphQL, and GraphCMS](https://graphcms.com/blog/working-with-remix-and-graphql), a simplest-possible GraphQL-driven Remix project with params-driven route loading.
+Jamie Barton I credit with the basic template I’m swiping here: [_**Working with Remix, GraphQL, and GraphCMS**_](https://graphcms.com/blog/working-with-remix-and-graphql), a simplest-possible GraphQL-driven Remix project with params-driven route loading.
 Like StepZen, GraphCMS provides developers with a single GraphQL endpoint, ensuring that instructions for hooking up one GraphQL service work as instructions for hooking up all GraphQL services.

 ```vim